styme3279/styme3279.github.io/hidden/Scavenger_Hunt.md

 Here are the rules and tips for the scavenger hunt:

 - There are 10 points for each photo in the "mainline" scavenger hunt.
 Don't worry about getting every photo.
-Make sure the photos include at least one of your team mates!
+Make sure the photos include at least one of your team mates (or yourself)!

 - You're totally allowed to google things/ask strangers or museum staff or attendees for help!